-Under certain circumstances, a FLOAT or DHX AIR shock can become "stuck down.”
+Under certain circumstances, a FLOAT or DHX AIR shock can become what is generally recognized as "stuck down”.
 If your FLOAT or DHX AIR shock has not returned to its original neutral length (eye-to-eye position), DO NOT attempt to disassemble the outer air sleeve or any other part of the shock.
-Air has become trapped in the air negative chamber and can cause serious injury if the shock is disassembled.
-This condition is known as “stuck down.”
+Air has become trapped in the air negative chamber, and can potentially cause serious injury if you attempt to disassemble a shock in this condition.